tloriato/ZcashProposals/README.md

 ### Notes

 1: "Fair" is a subjective concept that I've not seen defined by the supporters.
 So common-sense is required here.
 2: Ranging from buying mining equipments to simply supporting/promoting it because they believe in this vision.
+3: Assuming that there isn't two coins (*with the same "relevance"*) with the same algorithm.